vladrobu/3DMP/Vorpal The Hexapod Walking Robot/README.md

-Vorpal The Hexapod (Walking And Dancing Robot)
+Vorpal The Hexapod (Walking And Dancing Robot) \\
-So far, legs and hinges done
+So far, legs and hinges done \\
+Finished main body